helen-li/neural-networks/README.md

 # neural-networks
 A feedfoward multi-layer perceptron with backpropagation and gradient descent, implemented from scratch in Java.
-Images of hands are manipulated and normalized as bitmaps to conduct supervised training and testing for the network model.
+Images with hands holding up numbers were manipulated and normalized to generate supervised training set and test set of activiations for the network model.